metalinked/laravel-defender/CONTRIBUTING.md

 # Contributing to Laravel Defender

+> **Note:**
+> This package is 100% open source and does not include any SaaS integration code.
+> All SaaS-related features and connectors will be maintained in a separate package.
+> **Please do not add or modify code for SaaS integration in this repository.**

 Thank you for your interest in contributing!
 This project follows best practices for code, documentation, and security.
 Please read these guidelines before submitting a pull request.

 ## Project Structure